Welcome to Author A.P. Fuchs!!

 Have you always wanted to be a writer?

 No. My original plan a long time ago—back in high school—was to draw comics for a living.
 I took a year off after high school then after that took a course in 2D animation for 10 months.
 The idea was if I could learn to draw things in motion, I could surely draw them standing still.
 Of course, animation and comics are two different disciplines, but there are parallels that help with the other.
 Unfortunately, the school stopped teaching us the promised curriculum about 4 months in and I—and others—were pretty upset, and despite all out protests and questions, etc., we basically wasted the next 6 months of our lives.
 I grew pretty bitter toward the art industry and so ended up writing stories as a creative outlet, namely comic scripts.
-I then started to do a bunch of short stories in serial format, but as one thing led to another and the scope of the story grew, I ended up writing the prologue to my first novel, A Stranger Dead.
+I then started to do a bunch of short stories in serial format, but as one thing led to another and the scope of the story grew, I ended up writing the prologue to my first novel,

 Things just kind of took off from there and writing became a major obsession of mine.